katajakasa/SDL_kitchensink/README.md

 * Set BUILD_STATIC off if you don't want to build static library
 * Set BUILD_SHARED off if you don't want to build shared library
-* Dynamic library is called libSDL_kitchensink.dll or .so
+* Dynamic library is called libSDL_kitchensink2.dll or .so
-* Static library is called libSDL_kitchensink_static.a
+* Static library is called libSDL_kitchensink2_static.a
 * If you build in debug mode (```-DCMAKE_BUILD_TYPE=Debug```), libraries will be postfixed with 'd'.

 Change CMAKE_INSTALL_PREFIX as necessary to change the installation path.
 The files will be installed to